They’re the perfect place for turning over a new leaf.

 And so to follow our own advice, we thought we’d let you in on the London’s best secret gardens and hidden green spots, from decadent manor grounds to repurposed urban rooftops.
 So grab a book, relax, and er, take a leaf through our comprehensive guide to the very best…

-NOTE: Just to be clear, these aren’t places that are literally hidden, but one could spend literally years living in London and never come across a single one…
+NOTE: Just to be clear, these aren’t places that are literally hidden, but one could spend years living in London and never come across a single one…

 The Phoenix Garden | Covent Garden